Abbott Labs stock and its dividend hold a special place in my portfolio.

-Finally, Abbott Labs stock trades under the ticker symbol ABT.
+Finally, Abbott Labs stock trades on the New York Stock Exchange under the ticker symbol ABT.

-Abbott Labs stock pays an annual forward dividend of $1.28 per share.
-Based on the recent stock price, the dividend payout puts the Abbott labs stock dividend yield at 1.7%.
+The Abbott Labs dividend is $1.44 per share.
+Based on the recent stock price, the dividend payout puts the Abbott dividend yield at 1.7%.

-On the Abbott investor relations website, the company states the following about its dividend payment practices.
+Abbott states the following about its dividend payment practices.

 Abbott is a member of the S&P 500 Dividend Aristocrats Index, which tracks companies that have annually increased their dividend for 25 consecutive years.

-I really like it when a company touts their dividend track record.
-Certainly this is not a high yield stock to get excited about.
-But their long term dividend record is impressive.
+I really like it when a company touts its dividend track record.
+Certainly, Abbott is not a high yield stock to get excited about.
+But, Abbott’s dividend history is impressive.

-So let’s check out the dividend growth and see how it measures up.
+Recent dividend growth has been solid too.
+So let’s check out Abbott’s dividend growth and see exactly how it measures up.

 In 2017, the company purchased St. Jude Medical for $25 billion.
-This acquisition established Abbott as a leader in the medical device arena.
+This acquisition established Abbott as a leader in the medical device area.